CarbonLDP/carbonldp-js-sdk/doc/README.md

 ```

-Adds the Basic authentication header to the passed request options object.
+Adds the Token Authentication header to the passed request options object.

 *Parameters*